JoshuaGrams/philtre2d/doc/objects/Gui.md

 ### Mask(stencilFunc, w, h, pivot, anchor, modeX, modeY, padX, padY)

 An invisible node that masks out (stencils) the rendering of its children.
-On init it sets a `.maskObject` property to itself on all of its children (recursively).
+On init it sets a `._mask` property to itself on all of its children (recursively).
 Any child nodes added after init should have this property set manually, or call `Mask.setMaskOnChildren` on the mask node.

 _PARAMETERS_
 * __stencilFunc__ <kbd>function</kbd> - _optional_ - Should be a function that draws a shape for the stencil.
 Must be an anonymous function taking no arguments.
 By default it draws a rectangle with the inner width/height of the node.